AMARAXO/airbnb-clone-project/README.md

 Importance of projects
 Identifying the design properties of a mockup design is a critical step in the design and development process.
 These properties play a significant role in ensuring that the final product meets user needs, adheres to project goals, and aligns with technical and aesthetic standards.

-# Project roles and responsibilities
+# Project Roles and Responsibilities
 Project Manager (PM) 🗂️
 Overview: The Project Manager is the leader of the project.
 They are responsible for planning, executing, and closing projects.
 Key Responsibilities: